Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

 In this project I'll be working on "Banking Marketing Campaign" dataset, it tells us about the conversion number of program offered through communication channel conducted by Bank

-I'm using excel for data cleaning, manipulation,sorting,
+I'm using excel for data cleaning, preparation, transformation, visualization, statistical analysis and dashboard